-The Raleigh-Durham Airport Authority is committed to protecting online users’ privacy.
-We believe that protection of personal privacy on the Internet is our responsibility, to assure user confidence, increase participation in online activities and support effective delivery of services.
+The Raleigh-Durham Airport Authority is committed to protecting online users’ privacy while complying with public records requirements.
+We believe that protection of personal privacy on the Internet is our responsibility, to assure user confidence, increase participation in online activities and support effective delivery or services.

 Using Interactive Forms

 This information may include such things as name, address, telephone number, and other personal and business data, depending on the particular service you use.
 We collect only data necessary to provide the service that you are requesting.